lmangani/node-undocker/README.md

-# dockerBash
+# unDocker

-Brutal execution of Dockerfile + Entrypoint on a real system, for fun a profit (and damage)
+Brutal execution of Dockerfile + Entrypoint commands on a real system, for fun a profit (and damage)

 ### Install
 ```